VictoriaAlbanese/Cat-Detection-OpenCV/README.md

 -------------------

-We got our dataset from here: https://archive.org/details/CAT_DATASET
+We got our dataset from here: https://www.kaggle.com/c/dogs-vs-cats/data

-We got our preprocessing steps from the "setting up the data" folder here: https://github.com/AlexiaJM/Deep-learning-with-cats/
+Our jumping off point is this tutorial: https://www.pyimagesearch.com/2016/09/26/a-simple-neural-network-with-python-and-keras/

+Our contribution is adding better feature extractors to improve the overall performance of the algorithm.
+Currently, the image is just resized, flattened into a 1D array, and sent into the neural net.
+We believe that this could be optimized by developing better feature vectors to feed to the program (especially since the image is distorted with the current method, which surely skews the results).